NVIDIA/cloud-native-stack/README.md

 `NOTE:` Above CNS versions are available on master branch as well but it's recommend to use specific branch with respective release

-#### Cloud Native Stack Prerequisites

-- system has direct internet access
-- system has adequate internet bandWidth
-- DNS server is working fine on the System
-- system can access Google repo(for k8s installation)
-- system has only 1 network interface configured with internet access.
-The IP is static and doesn't change
-- UEFI secure boot is disabled
-- Root file system should has at least 40GB capacity
-- system has 2CPU and 4GB Memory
-- At least one NVIDIA GPU attached to the system

 #### Cloud Native Stack Limitations

 - Cloud Native Stack allows to deploy: